rwxrob/homelab/log.md

 * Create (or copy) an Ansible playbook to install CoreDNS on all three redundant servers that forwards to local router.

-* Never using Cloudflare (1.1.1.1/1.0.0.1) or Google (8.8.8.8/8.8.4.4)
+* Hate using Cloudflare (1.1.1.1/1.0.0.1) or Google (8.8.8.8/8.8.4.4)
-  DNS (or any other centralized DNS) for anything.
+  DNS (or any other centralized DNS) for anything, but gave in for Cloudflare since fastest.
 Such centralization is bad for the Internet, as we've seen when large sections of the Internet went dark (more than once) when CloudFlare when down.

 * Consider alternative DNS providers (instead of ISP, which might be using Cloudflare or Google without us knowing).

-* Determine if DNS over TLS (DoT) or HTTPS (DoH) is worth it?
+* Determined that DNS over TLS (DoT) or HTTPS (DoH) isn't worth it for me (right now) but will experiment with it later.

 * Run Ansible playbook to install CoreDNS on mini1, mini2, mini3.